-By Partnership Programs Director Tania Dussey-Cavassini
+By Custom Programs Director Tania Dussey-Cavassini

 I recently heard a CEO of a multinational company praise its corporate university for the work achieved so far in building the culture of his organization.
 However, because there is often a flipside to such mark of appreciation, the CEO expressed concerns regarding the future role of this entity.
 To illustrate his statement, he explicitly positioned the corporate university with one hand in front and above his head.
 With the other hand, he placed the rest of the organization at the level of the table at which he sat.
 "A corporate university which is up there in the nice sunny clouds is of no use to the rest of my organization facing the daily challenges of the business," he concluded.

 Do you know how your CEO speaks about the learning and development function which you are heading?
 Are you currently serving the business needs of the company, or are you lost in your "Learning Cloud", maybe somewhat disconnected from the day to day problems your internal clients are dealing with.
 Here are a few questions which will help you think of how your L&D entity is perceived in your organization.
 Should any of your answers lead you to believe that your L&D entity may be flying a little high in the sky, you may want to lower your cruising altitude to be able to travel with the rest of the people in the organization.

 1) What is the relevance and impact of your L&D entity?